 The Foreign Account Tax Compliance Act (FATCA) was adopted by the US administration and implemented in France in 2014.

 The FATCA allows the US tax administration, and IRS, to request information about their American citizens’ clients from foreign banks.
 People having US nationality without ever having lived on American soil would also fall under the FATCA!

 Following this ruling, and considering the heavy requirements of the American tax administration toward foreign banks, many French banks are reluctant to open bank accounts for US citizens.
 Nonetheless, it doesn’t mean it is impossible to open an account as an American in France, it can, however, be more difficult.

 Following the lifting of sanctions and restrictions imposed by the United Nations and the European Union on Iran, still, many European banks still continue to refuse to provide services to Iranians.
 However, there is an evident trend of fading of such obstacles as European banks start improving their communication with Iranian banks.
 However it seems this situation has been improving in the past year, but it can remain a challenge in some traditional French banks.

 Which banks provide services for non-residents?

 Face-to-face banking is still very common in France, even though new banking offers are currently disrupting the traditional French banking market.
 High street banks usually require you to be physically present at the local French branch to open your French account.

-Other French banks do not have English online banking but will have English speaking bankers.
-It is a case by case basis, so I advise you to go to your nearest French bank and ask them if they have any English speaking client advisors before choosing a bank because the website is translated in English.
+Other French banks do not have English online banking but will have English-speaking bankers.
+It is a case-by-case basis, so I advise you to go to your nearest French bank and ask them if they have any English-speaking client advisors before choosing a bank because the website is translated into English.

 Here is a non-exhaustive list of French traditional banks as a reference.